-The sand cliffs along this stretch of 75-mile beach north of Eli Creek are colored in many hues from red to golden due to the staining of iron rich minerals.
-Where the wind and rain erode the cliffs over the years formations such as the pinnacles are exposed and the coloring of the older core is even more brightly colored.
+The sand cliffs along this stretch of 75-mile beach north of Eli Creek are coloured in many hues from red to golden due to the staining of iron-rich minerals.
+Where the wind and rain erode the cliffs over the years formations such as the pinnacles are exposed and the colouring of the older core is even more brightly coloured.
 You’ll see these cliffs mostly in the areas of the Pinnacles, Red Canyon, Rainbow Gorge and the Cathedrals.
 They can be viewed right from the beach or a small walkway in towards them.

 10. Wreck of the Maheno

 Another site along 75-mile beach is the wreck of the Maheno.
 This New Zealand ship has had quite a history since it was built in 1905 and was used to carry commercial passengers between Australia and New Zealand.
 During the Great War she was refitted as a hospital ship and help repatriate the wounded from Gallipoli and across the English Channel from the Western Front before being returned to her commercial owners.

 Eventually in 1935 she was retired and sold to the Japanese as scrap metal but while towing her back to Japan with an under powered tow-ship she was caught in a cyclone and wrecked on the beach at Fraser Island.
 When efforts to re-float her failed she was stripped of fittings but the frame left to the elements.